 Chronic obstructive pulmonary disease (COPD)

 Morbidity and mortality of COPD (chronic obstructive pulmonary disease) is largely a result of tobacco use.
-About the same number die from COPD as lung cancer in the age group over 65 years, see Figure 8.
+More people die from COPD than lung cancer in the age group over 75 years, see Figure 8.

 We must expect that the mortality of COPD will continue to increase among women and men who have smoked for many years.